NiklasWe1999/Project-Load-and-Price-forecast/README.md

 Two XGBoost models are trained on engineered time-series features, including lag structures, rolling statistics, and seasonal encodings.

-The primary objective of this project is to demonstrate an end-to-end data science workflow — from feature engineering and model development to interactive visualization and deployment.
+The primary objective of this project is to demonstrate an end-to-end data science workflow.
+Starting from feature engineering and model development to interactive visualization and deployment.

 ---